 I have a love affair with gardening.
 Not only do I find digging in the dirt to be a very satisfying activity, I thoroughly enjoy visiting gardens for inspiration.
 The gardens in Victoria, BC in spring are exceptional places to visit.
 They’re very much alive and bursting with colour while the rest of Canada may or may not be buried under snow.

-I think 3 of the best gardens in Victoria to visit include The Butchart Gardens, Abkhazi Garden and the Horticultural Centre of the Pacific.
+I think the three best gardens in Victoria to visit include The Butchart Gardens, Abkhazi Garden and the Horticultural Centre of the Pacific.
 While they all tend to be at their prettiest from early spring to late fall, they can be visited year-round.
-All of them also offer either meals or high tea.
+All of the gardens in Victoria offer either meals or high tea.

-The 1.4 acre Abkhazi Garden sits on a stunning lot overlooking the Olympic Mountains and the Strait of Georgia in a residential area of Victoria.
+The 1.4-acre Abkhazi Garden – one of the small gardens in Victoria, sits on a stunning lot overlooking the Olympic Mountains and the Strait of Georgia in a residential area of Victoria.

 The gardens are a work of love created by Prince and Princess Abkhazi, famous for a friendship and romance that spanned seven decades, and survived the horrors of WWII – including both of them being interned for a time.
 They didn’t start the garden until they were in their forties shortly after they got married in 1946.

-The garden is famous in horticultural circles for its prized rhododendrons and rare flowers.
+The Abkhazi Garden is famous in horticultural circles for its prized rhododendrons and rare flowers.
 I personally loved the Chinese fir that almost glowed on an overcast day.

 While you could run through the garden in 15 minutes, it’s a place that is meant to be savoured.
 Take your time as you walk the paths.
 Stop and listen for the birds and smell the proverbial flowers.